obeli-sk/demo-stargazers/activity/db/turso/README.md

 Implements the [db WIT interface](../interface/db.wit) using [Turso](https://turso.tech/).

 ## Prerequisites
-The activity needs an active database with the following [schema](ddl/schema.sql).
-It is advised to use the "Schema only" parent database and then create child databases for development, testing and production.

 Database domain and token with read and write permission is required.
 The token must be accesible as `TURSO_TOKEN` environment variable.
 The database domain must be accessible as `TURSO_LOCATION`, typically in